 - Non-profit foundations

 Environmental investments include things like solar panel manufacturers and biogas plants.
-They consider the sources of resources and the impact the company has on the climate.
+They consider the sources of resources and the company’s impact on the climate.
 Low carbon emissions, clean energy, recycled products, and reusable goods all count.

 Social investments consider diversity and human rights.
-They strive to uplift people who are marginalized based on their race, sexuality, gender identity, class, or anything else.
-Many human rights organizations exist, and one can invest in them to promote the furtherment of these rights.
+They strive to uplift marginalized people based on their race, sexuality, gender identity, class, or anything else.
+Many human rights organizations exist, and one can invest in them to promote these rights further.

 Governance investments pertain to companies that promote ethics, transparency, compliance, and trust in a marketplace.
 Companies that make ethical choices and engage in ethical business practices are included.
-Ethics and moral codes need to take center stage in the company, not profits.
+Ethics and moral codes must take center stage in the company, not profits.

 They treat employees and customers well.
 Ethical labor practices, fair wages, health benefits, and a positive work environment fall under this category.
 Investing in an ethical company can lead to more companies following suit.

 What are the 3 or 4 pillars of sustainable development?